medicalmom/M4-activities/README.md

 ## activities for Module 4
 ## Week of September 23, 2019
 ### Kristin Medlin, student, Yeshiva University
-### This week the activities will look at a water consumption data set and use arrays to find information from the data.
+### This module looks at a water consumption data set and uses arrays to find information from the data.
 ### The M4 juypter notebook file contains the exercises and code for the water consumption data set.
+### This information will be used to determine water consumption and performance for the city water department.

 ### Included in this file are a data set and a python script.
 ### The data is provided by the New York City Department of Environmental Protection and includes information on the